On-Page SEO Checklist: The Ultimate Guide To Higher Rankings

 5. Pay Attention to Headings

-Each page should contain only one H1 tag.
+Each page on your site should contain only one H1 tag.
 If you’re using WordPress, the title of a page is automatically wrapped in H1 tags.

 You can use the same title and h1 tag or provide a different title for the heading.

-Remember that search engines display in their results what they find in the title tag, not the h1 tag.
+Remember that search engines display what they find in the title tag in their results, not the h1 tag.

 Heading Structure